 But federal prisons aren’t the only area where we have a problem with access to SRS.
 Coverage for SRS procedures is inconsistent across Canada and people in some provinces people are required to jump through more hoops than in others (for a good overview, check out this interactive map via xtra.ca).
 That’s not in keeping with the Canada Health Act, which mandates accessible, comprehensive, universal health care.
 Again, the patchwork of services available comes from the mistaken view that these surgeries are elective and cosmetic.
 While not all trans people experience gender in a way that makes them need to change their physical sex, for those who do, these procedures are anything but elective.

 And yet, in Alberta, Nova Scotia, PEI, and New Brunswick, no surgeries are covered.
-Patients have to move to another province and qualify for coverage there in order to get assistance.
+Patients have to move to another province and qualify for coverage there in order to get assistance in most of the procedures such as the facial feminization.
 In Saskatchewan and Newfoundland, patients have to travel to the Centre for Addictions and Mental Health in Toronto in order to be assessed prior to having approval for surgery.
 Even where procedures are covered, often after years of assessments and waiting, provinces often don’t reimburse travel costs or costs of related medical supplies.

 Egale Canada advocates for greater access to SRS and related medical procedures because they can alleviate discomfort associated with Gender Identity Disorder: “Failure to remedy feelings of dysphoria can cause significant health care concerns.
 Health issues transsexual persons face include; depression, anxiety, anger, stress, drug and alcohol use, eating disorders, childhood trauma, self-harm and suicide.”
 Egale argues that helping people with GID access SRS can actually lower health care costs by preventing these health issues.